roselmamendes/roselmamendes.github.io/content/google-app-engine-en.md

 ![Policy creation page](../theme/images/google-app-engine/stackdriver-policy.png)

 To create alerts on GCP it is necessary to create a workspace for the project.
-There you need to create policies where you can define conditions, notifications and any type of documentation you want to send with the alert.
+Then you need to create policies to define conditions, notifications and any type of documentation you want to send with the alert.

 To create a workspace, on Google Console UI at the left menu, go to Stackdriver, then Monitoring.
 It will trigger the creation of a workspace for the project.
 More info about creating policies on Stackdriver Monitoring [here](https://cloud.google.com/monitoring/alerts/ui-conditions-ga).